 This article is already pretty long, and that’s just focusing on the UK offerings at both sites.
-Covering these titans global records would require an attention span much longer than my average readers!
-And mine!
+Covering these titans global records would require an attention span much longer than my average readers – and mine!
 So, we’re going to stick to just the UK data.

 OK.
 Gotta cuppa?
 Great, let’s get started.
 Firstly, go on and register with both sites.
 It’s free.
 Don’t worry I’ll wait.
 Done?
 OK now you’re registered you are primed and ready to take advantage of any free days or weekends offered by the sites.
 Both companies periodically offer free trials or limited time access to record sets.
 Once you’ve registered you’ll also find that you’re able to explore the sites in much more detail.
 Here’s what you need to check out before you part with your hard earned cash:

-Data Sets: The Same but Different
+Ancestry vs Find My Past: The Same Data, but Different

 This is a must must must do.
 I cannot tell you how important it is!
 Check out the data holdings for both websites.
 For Ancestry that’s a case of going to the ‘Search’ menu and then selecting ‘Card Catalogue’.
 For Find My Past (FMP), select ‘Search’ and click ‘A to Z of Record Sets’ from the drop down menu.